 During the final semester, usually in February or March, students from both campuses join together for an international study abroad trip in the fourth semester for HEMBA and third for TEMBA.
 This trip develops further understanding of global economies, businesses, and cultures through company visits and meetings with business and government leaders, touring significant cultural and historical sites as well as working on an international corporate consulting project.
-In 2017 EMBA students delivered two NGO consulting projects to Mekong Quilts and La Petite Epicerie in Saigon, Vietnam.
+In 2019 EMBA students delivered a consulting project to Khayelitsha Cookies in Capetown, South Africa.

 The mandatory trip is a once-in-a-lifetime event that expands global awareness.
 Past international trip included visits to the following cities: Cape Town, Gaborone, Saigon, Singapore, Marrakech, Casablanca, Madrid, Barcelona, Istanbul, Panama City, Sao Paulo, Lima, Berlin, Beijing, Amsterdam, Brussels, Buenos Aires, Santiago, Bogota, Vienna, Stuttgart, Munich, Prague, Budapest, Dublin, Waterford, Galway, and Limerick.

 16 Courses – 3 Credit Hours – 48 Hour Program

 Students work in study teams while in the program, and coursework is a mixture of individual and team assignments.
 Cases, projects, simulations, presentations, and written assignments are typical class assignments.
 Teams generally choose to meet each week face-to-face or via conference call or online.
 Blackboard, an online learning management system integrated into the curriculum, allows students to interact with classmates and faculty and serves as an online data repository for course materials.

 To provide additional insights on business issues, the faculty may also invite guest speakers into the classroom or set up company visits.